The Story Behind the Speakeasy

 Corrugated Metal Ceiling

-Cover floor joists and solve lighting problems in one stylish step.
+Cover exposed floor joists and solve lighting problems in one stylish step.

 Virtual Pinball Machine